 The Specialist Teaching Service provides a complete strategic and responsive approach to meet the needs of all children particularly those with additional needs.
 Our highly qualified specialist staff will support the school’s educational visions, enabling effective systems to be put in place to ensure that targeted support is having the required impact in terms of pupil progress and engagement.

-A named specialist teacher(s) and/or specialist teaching assistant is allocated to the school and visits on a regular basis.
+A named specialist teacher(s) is allocated to the school and visits on a regular basis.

 STS can help schools with: